bm17tala/sorting-algorithm-visualizer/progress.md

 * Week of 4/15-4/19 - Fix Quicksort algorithm, collect data from tests of sorting algorithms, complete debugging of GUI implementation.
 * Week of 4/22-4/25 - Finish/bugtest graphical representations, complete analysis of data, possibly complete a presentations to display alongside running program.

+### Week of April 15-19

+This week, we continued working on the GUI which will present vertices being sorted in real-time.
+We sorted out some bugs relating to the GUI not displaying averaged vertices properly, and began testing showing a text label on screen to show the current number of comparisons and modifications that have occurred while sorting so far.
+The CMDline also now asks whether you want to see a visualization of latitude or longitude sorting.

+We also fixed the bug relating to Quicksort failing on bigger data sets, the call stack size in python simply needed to be enlarged with one function call.
+We still need to carry out tests, so this will have to be completed next week.

+* Week of 4/22-4/25 - Finish/bugtest graphical representations, complete tests on the sorting algorithms with different data sets and an analysis of those tests.